School Financial Benchmarking

-The overall responsibility for all of the private funds held by the school lies with the Governing Body.
+The overall responsibility for all the private funds held by the school lies with the Governing Body.
 The Headteacher has the responsibility for ensuring that the Governing Body is kept fully informed of all the private funds at the school.

 The Governing Body may open any suitable bank account for any of the private school funds under their control.

 The Headteacher is responsible for ensuring that accurate financial records are maintained and that there are adequate banking procedures in place for all of the private funds.
 (N.B. except in voluntary aided schools).
-The bank account should have three signatories; all should be current employees of the school, and two of whom must sign a chque before it is valid.
+The bank account should have three signatories; all should be current employees of the school, and two of whom must sign a cheque before it is valid.
 Cheques should never be pre-signed by one signatory.

-The Headteacher also holds the responsibility for ensuring that all private fund accounts are available for annual audt by a suitable and competent individual who is independent of the operation of the private funds.
+The Headteacher also holds the responsibility for ensuring that all private fund accounts are available for annual audit by a suitable and competent individual who is independent of the operation of the private funds.
 Ofsted guidelines specifically exclude governors of the school from acting as auditors.

-The Headteacher should ensure that the audited accounts are presented annually to the Govening Body on completion of the audit and a minute number should signify that the audited accounts have been formally approved.
+The Headteacher should ensure that the audited accounts are presented annually to the Governing Body on completion of the audit and a minute number should signify that the audited accounts have been formally approved.

 Internal Audit shall, where it is deemed necessary, have unrestricted access to the records of the private funds.